ankaAR/bestiario5e/_creatures/grisha.md

 armor_class: "18 (chain mail, shield)"
 ---

-***Spellcasting.*** Grisha is a 6th-level-spellcaster.
+***Lanzamiento de conjuros.*** Grisha is a 6th-level-spellcaster.
 His spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 He has the following cleric spells prepared:

 Cantrips (at will): guidance, light, sacred flame, thaumaturgy